 These make an extra special Christmas, Mother’s Day, Easter, or Father’s Day brunch!

 Melty chocolate, fresh dough, and espresso glaze.
 What’s not to love about this trio?

 Tell Me About These Chocolate Sweet Rolls

 - Flavor: I often use softened butter in softer bread doughs, but opted for melted butter here.
 I find melted butter adds more, well, buttery flavor.
 This dough is sweet and so buttery– in fact, it would be fantastic completely plain.
 But plain’s not in our language today and we’re filling it with brown sugar, cocoa powder, a bit of cinnamon, vanilla, and lots of real chocolate.
 Don’t limit them to the morning hours because these chocolate sweet rolls definitely taste like dessert.

 - Texture: Because there’s fat in the dough from the whole milk, eggs, and butter, the bread is extra soft, rich, and flaky.
 Though all-purpose flour is fine, bread flour promises extra bread-like chewiness.
 These textures work perfectly with the gooey chocolate swirls and smooth espresso glaze.
 Each bite has different twists, flakes, and pockets of melty chocolate– similar to the texture of apple cinnamon babka.
 They’re like warm chocolate babka rolls.

 - Ease: It goes without saying that homemade bread takes time and effort.
 Consider these chocolate sweet rolls a fun afternoon or weekend baking project.
 The dough requires 2 rises, but otherwise is pretty straightforward.
 You can even get started the night before by following the overnight instructions.
-Take your time and have all of your ingredients ready.
 If you’re new to baking with yeast, review our Baking with Yeast Guide.